sameerlakhe/NFTPriceTrackerAndForecaster/README.md

 ## Background

-NFTs are digital assets that are unique and represents real-world tangible objects like art, music, in-game items, videos, audio recording and photos.
-They can be bought and sold online using crypotcurrency and are becoming increasingly popular.
+NFTs (Non Fungible Tokens) are digital assets that are unique and represents real-world tangible objects like art, music, in-game items, videos, audio recording and photos.
+They can be bought and sold online using crypotcurrency like Ethereum (ETH) and are becoming increasingly popular.
 This project will create an NFT price tracker to compare and forecast NFT valuations to  provide recommendations for NFT investors, collectors and traders.
 It will aggregate top NFT projects based on popularity and activity, and help new NFT investors decide which NFTs to purchase based on their risk tolerance.
 The following data will be considered;  daily prices, volume , life span of collection, rank and popularity, trends, and activity using OpenSea API.

 Data for this project was retrieved from [OpenSea](https://opensea.io/), an API key was required and can be obtained here: